Lactarius indigo is a beautiful, blue mushroom you can eat.

-The first time I saw one I was blown away, such a color from something in nature is really remarkable.
 The amount of truly blue foods in the world is pretty slim, and these have to rank among the most interesting.
 The caveat was every time I would find these for the first couple years they were always past prime and bug eaten, which is pretty typical for Lactarius mushrooms.

 I got lucky one day after a massive rainfall in a park where I compete with the Russian ladies for mushrooms (they love pine forests).
 Out of the corner of my eye I spotted a mushroom under the pine trees, and when I stopped to pick it up, I noticed more, and then more around them.